skttomelo/class_file_organizer/README.md

-# class_file_organizer
+# Class File Organizer
- organize files from your classes
+ organize files from your classes so that you can find your files easily
+# Goals
+* read parameters from json
+* check multiple destinations
+* move files from destination to specified location